 Papers must follow the formatting guidelines for IEEE VIS TVCG Journal submissions.
 Papers should include full-color figures throughout and we encourage authors to showcase their work with annotated, well described, large, and detailed graphics.
 We also encourage the placement of a teaser image at the top of the very first page to showcase your work visually.
 IEEE VIS reviewers appreciate high-quality submissions with correct English spelling and grammar, so non-native English speakers may wish to enlist an English language editing service.

-All three conferences at IEEE VIS allow both single-blind (not anonymized) as well as double-blind (anonymized) submissions.
+IEEE VIS allows both single-blind (not anonymized) and double-blind (anonymized) submissions.
 Double-blind submissions are intended for those authors who want to submit their work anonymously.
 Double-blind submissions should NOT include author names or institutions on the cover page of the initial submission, and authors should make an effort to ensure that there is no revealing information in the text, such as obvious citations to authors’ previous work, or making acknowledgments to colleagues of long standing.
 Authors are free to reveal their names and affiliations upon submission if they choose not to anonymize their work.

 Concurrent submissions (i.e., having the same paper under review at more than one conference or journal/magazine at the same time) are strictly forbidden.
 If it is determined that an identical or substantially similar manuscript is simultaneously under consideration at another publication venue or forum (e.g., conference, journal, edited book), the manuscript will be rejected at an early stage in the review process.